Spine Surgery in Turkey : Types, Risks, Recovery, and Latest Techniques 2025

 Spinal Cord Injury: Causes and Diseases

-Spinal cord injuries can occur for various reasons, including
+Spinal cord injuries can occur for various reasons, including:

-• Congenital conditions (present at birth), such as scoliosis,
+• Congenital conditions (present at birth), such as scoliosis

-• Degenerative diseases like herniated discs,
+• Degenerative diseases like herniated discs

-• Age-related conditions like vertebral osteoarthritis,
+• Age-related conditions like vertebral osteoarthritis

-• Spinal cord injuries secondary to accidents, tumors, and infections."
+• Spinal cord injuries secondary to accidents, tumors, and infections

-These injuries can affect any area of the spine, with varying levels of severity and different accompanying symptoms, which in turn influence treatment options.
+These injuries can affect any area of the spine, with varying levels of severity and different accompanying symptoms, which, in turn, influence treatment options.

-Lifestyle factors, such as physical activity levels, weight, and even social stressors, can contribute to overall health of the spine by placing additional stress on its structure.
+Lifestyle factors, such as physical activity levels, weight, and even social stressors, can contribute to the overall health of the spine by placing additional stress on its structure.

 Treatment Options for Spine Diseases